 But any move to establish local production “would likely require a long-term commitment and significant investment,” says Cohen.

-Chinese brand BAIC, in partnership with South Africa’s Industrial Development Corporation, launched a manufacturing plant in Gqeberha (Port Elizabeth) in 2018.
-The plant, costing 11 billion rand, was dubbed as China’s largest investment outside of Europe, however, the factory has only produced a meagre 300 cars since its opening according to local news reports.
+Chinese company BAIC, in partnership with South Africa’s Industrial Development Corporation, launched a manufacturing plant in Gqeberha (Port Elizabeth) in 2018.
+The plant, costing R11bn ($604.3m), was dubbed as China’s largest investment outside of Europe, but the factory has only produced 300 cars since its opening according to local news reports.
 By contrast, Ford’s Silverton assembly plant in Pretoria produces 720 vehicles a day, and the US giant said in late 2023 that it will invest $281m to produce hybrid vehicles in the country.

 Other non-Chinese brands have already committed significant investment to the country.
-In April German automaker Volkswagen announced that it would invest 4bn rand ($210.67m) in an Eastern Cape plant in preparation to manufacture a new SUV from 2027.
-Franco-Italian carmaker Stellantis said in 2023 it had reached a preliminary agreement with South African authorities to build its first in the country by the end of 2025.
+In April German automaker Volkswagen announced that it would invest $220m in its Eastern Cape plant in preparation for manufacturing a new SUV from 2027.
+Franco-Italian carmaker Stellantis said in 2023 it had reached a preliminary agreement with South African authorities to build its first plant in the country by the end of 2025.
 Japan’s Nissan has also invested heavily in recent years.

 China’s Great Wall Motors, owner of the Haval, P-series, and Tank brands, has told local media that it is engaging with stakeholders on plans to produce vehicles in the country.
 But investing in local production is an expensive process, and manufacturers would need to reach a customer base beyond the South African market for it to be profitable.